Riley-Py/UWaterloo-Work/SCI 238/Chapter 1 - A Modern View of the Universe/Age of and Motion Within the Universe.md

 	- Can't notice their motion
 	- Orbits the galaxy every 230 million years in a *clockwise* manner
 ### How is Our Sun Moving in the Milky Way Galaxy?
-- Most of the galaxy's light comes from stars and gas in the galantic disk and bulge, but most of the mass remains unseen
+- Most of the galaxy's light comes from stars and gas in the galactic disk and bulge, but most of the mass remains unseen in the spherical halo that surrounds the disk

+### How do galaxies move within the universe?
+- Galaxies are carried along with the expansion of the universe
+	- The Hubble telescope